 If, because of rejection, students cannot meet the original semester's deadline for the last day to submit dissertations or theses for format review, those students will be required to re-enroll in Dissertation/Thesis as well as to reapply for graduation.

 On rare occasions, and to protect potential copyrights or patents, thesis accessibility can be restricted on a short-term basis.

 Library & Information Access will restrict the use of a thesis or project if the author and the chair of the thesis committee request such action and the Graduate Dean approves.
 The purpose of the restriction is to protect the author's right to publish or otherwise exploit the new knowledge before making it available to others.

-The display of a thesis, dissertation, or project may be embargoed for a period of up to one year upon written request of the student and consent of the Dean of the Graduate Division.
+The display of a thesis, dissertation, or project may be embargoed for a period of up to two years upon written request of the student and consent of the Dean of the Graduate Division.
 In the case of Joint Doctoral degrees, students must notify both schools and comply with each school's policies.